Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Beverly McLachlin

 née McNulty.
 Born 1895, Ottawa, Ontario.
-Died April 29,1972, Mississauga, Ontario. .
-Mary graduated from Osgoode Hall Law School where she
+Died April 29,1972, Mississauga, Ontario.
+Mary graduated from Osgoode Hall Law School where

-had been the first woman on the school debating team.
+she had been the first woman on the school debating team.
 Mary was called to the Bar in Ontario in 1918.
-She was the first Roman Catholic
+She was the first Roman

-woman lawyer and the first woman lawyer tin Ottawa
+Catholic woman lawyer and the first woman lawyer in Ottawa

 .
-After her marriage to Alphonse Fix in 1931. she worked as an overseas buyer for the
+After her marriage to Alphonse Fix in 1931, she worked as an overseas

-T. Eaton Company.
-In 1953 she became the first woman reeve of what was then Toronto Township (now Mississauga) serving until 1961.
+buyer for the T. Eaton Company.
+In 1953 she became the first woman reeve of what was then Toronto Township (now Mississauga)

-Board, a founding member of the Toronto Township Historical Society and helped to create the Bradley Museum.
-A park in Mississauga is named
+serving until 1961.In 1959 she became Peel County's first female Warden.
+She was a member of the Victorian Order of Nurses (V O N),the Mississauga Library Board, a founding member of the Toronto Township Historical Society and helped to create the Bradley Museum.
+A park in Mississauga is named in her honour.

 Maureen Anne McTeer